MuhammadBinWaseemm/Von_2.0/README.md

 git clone https://github.com/your-username/von2-simulator.git
 cd von2-simulator

-(i have uploaded the whol virtual environment but just in case , if you want to setup your own environment)
+(i have uploaded the whole virtual environment but just in case , if you want to setup your own environment)
 - Install dependencies:

 pip install customtkinter